MASSHUU12/godot-yat/README.md

 #### Extending commands

 To be able to extend a command, you first need to create an extension, which is a class that implements the `IExtension` interface, and contains the `Extension` attribute, the rest works just like a regular command.

+You can find an example of such a class in [example](./example) folder.

 #### Creating custom windows